 A 9 screen cinema located on Dagenham Leisure Park which has free parking .

 The 16 screen Romford Vue cinema is inside The Brewery Retail area.
-There is plenty of parking (tariff applies) as well as shops, a large range of restaurants ls and McDonald's and bowling and Namco Funscape.
+There is plenty of parking (tariff applies) as well as shops, a large range of restaurants, McDonald's, bowling and Namco Funscape.

 The 9 screen Thurrock Vue Cinema is inside the large Lakeside Shopping Centre which has plenty of free parking.
 You can find the cinema by the Boardwalk restaurant area so aim for a car park near by.